isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-rubbing-alcohol-kill-bed-bugs.markdown

 **Step 9: **
 Consider other
 [natural methods](https://pestpolicy.com/top-7-natural-termite-control-can-easily/)
 described below if these steps havent worked.
-Some items might need to be thrown out completely if they are very infested.Â If all else fails, call in the exterminator!
+Some items might need to be thrown out completely if they are very infested.
+If all else fails, call in the exterminator!
 ## **Homemade bed bug spray recipe**
 Did you know that you can make your own bed bug sprays using essential oils?
 All you need is an empty spray bottle, some [essential oils](https://pestpolicy.com/essential-oils-for-bed-bugs/)